THE 3D CAD DATA MANAGEMENT MESS

 documentation.
 One day, the Boeings, Airbus, all the

 automotive companies, etc. will get tired of wasting

 The basic problem with todays data management is that we really manage documents.
-There are two data streams for engineering, internal CAD parts/assemblies and the documentation required for other departments.
-PLM is trying to handle both data streams as one.
+There are two documentation streams for engineering, internal CAD parts/assemblies and the documentation required for other departments.
+PLM is trying to handle both streams as one.
 Sadly, never the twain shall meet and that is the basic failure of any PLM system.

 There are a few CAD systems that have all of the parts/assemblies and drawings in one file!!
 What if the CAD world would have standardized on that requirement instead of letting the CAD vendor define our process because it was "easier" to program?
 But even then we would still need a standard deliverable for outside the engineering CAD system.

 It truly is time to take back control of engineering and quit letting the CAD vendors with their vested interest define the process, locking companies into incompatible unique systems.
 We need to set a standard and demand that the CAD vendors meet the requirements.
 It really is very simple.
-Today, there are no people in charge with the necessaryapplicable knowledge or responsibility to make it happen.
+Today, there are no people in charge with the necessary applicable knowledge or responsibility to make it happen.

 Update 4-3-15: The PLM solution defined in the above article becomes a reality.

 Years ago I envisioned a Web page for each part or assembly.
-This would be done by a document control group outside of engineering, utilizing a defined release package or bundle from engineering.
+This would be done by a document control group outside of engineering, utilizing a defined standard release package or bundle from engineering.
 This is nothing more than modifying a template.
 I never had the resources to bring this to fruition.